Thakar-Lab/BONITA/README.md

 You will need the following files to run BONITA:
 * omics data as a plaintext table (csv, tsv, or similar) with the first row containing a holder for gene symbol column then sample names and subsequent rows containing gene symbol in first column and column-normalized (rpm or rpkm in transcriptomics) abundance measures in other columns.
-* gst file with list of KEGG pathways to be considered (can be downloaded from msigdb)
+* gmt file with list of KEGG pathways to be considered (can be downloaded from msigdb)
 * matrix of conditions with each line representing a sample and the first column containing the names of the samples and subsequent columns describing 1/0 if the sample is part of that condition or not.
 * list of contrasts you would like to run with each contrast on a single line